 Wellness & Healing

-- Massages (Thai, Ayurvedic), Reiki, or sound healing.
+- Massages (Thai, Ayurvedic), Reiki, or sound baths.

 - Meditation, breathwork, or Ayurveda workshops.